cbisiere/tiny-prolog2/README.md

 ### Prolog II+

 Prolog II+ does not allow for dashes in variable names or (unquoted) identifiers.
 A single-quoted string (in which single quotes must be doubled) is an identifier.
 This allows for identifiers containing any characters, and is commonly used to define operators, e.g., `'>>'`.
 Additionally, identifiers can be made of graphic chars.
 Variables start with a `_` or with a single letter.
+A variable whose name is `_` is anonymous.
 The cut becomes `!` instead of `/`, the former being reserved for calls to external procedures (a.k.a. _parasites_, e.g. `/?20001`).
 Tuples gain an alternative syntax: `<>(t1,...tn)`.
 Expressions are allowed, but cannot appear at the highest level.
 Finally, both dot and Edinburgh-style lists are supported in Prolog II+ mode, and can be mixed.

 ```
 cut = "!" ;